davidfrantz/force/docs/source/howto/level1-csd.rst

 .. _tut-l1csd:

 Level 1 Cloud Storage Downloader
 ================================

-**Downloading Landsat and Sentinel-2 Level-1 data from cloud services**
+**How to download Landsat and Sentinel-2 Level-1 data from cloud services**

 This tutorial covers the process of querying and downloading Landsat and Sentinel-2 Level 1 data from cloud services (currently Google Cloud Storage).
 FORCE Level 1 CSD offers a high level of detail in requesting data and creates a consistent Level 1 data pool, as well as queue files that can be used for Level 2 processing.